cognitiveprince/paradox_docs/getting started.md

     Step 1.
 Take the read image block click on the select button and select the image you want to read.

     Step 2.
-Take the resize block and connect it to the read image block.
+Take the scale block and connect it to the read image block.

     Step 3.
-Enter the value you want.
+Enter the scl value you want.

     Step 4.
 The image will be displayed in the scale block.
 1. Save image